HVLepage/cavep-undc/_docs/site-network/RT09AM.md

 ![Site T9A.M - the study site.
 (John Forrest)](/assets/SiteDescriptions/T9/RT9A2&RT9AM.jpg)
 Sites T09A.M & T9A2 - the location of study sites T9A2 & T9AM.
-(John Forrest)

 ![Site T9A.M - the study site.
 (John Forrest)](/assets/SiteDescriptions/T9/T9A.Manantial1.JPG)
-Site T09A.M - the study site (Nov.2021).
+Site T09A.M - the study site (November 2021).
 (John Forrest)

 ![Site T9A.M - the study site.
 (John Forrest)](/assets/SiteDescriptions/T9/T9A.MManantial.JPG)
-Site T09A.M - one of the subterranean outflows at the study site (June.2022).
+Site T09A.M - one of the subterranean outflows at the study site (June 2022).
 (John Forrest)